SkyeYXL/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 The value of this parameter must be greater than or equal to the size of the snapshot specified by the `SnapshotId` parameter. |
 |DataDisk.N.SnapshotId|String|No|s-bp17441ohwka0yuh\*\*\*\*|The ID of the snapshot used to create data disk N. Valid values of N: 1 to 16.

 When the `DataDisk.N.SnapshotId` parameter is specified, the `DataDisk.N.Size` parameter is ignored.
-The data disk will be created with the size of the specified snapshot.
+The data disk will be created based on the size of the specified snapshot.
 Use snapshots created after July 15, 2013.
 Otherwise, an error message will be returned and your request will be rejected. |
 |DataDisk.N.Category|String|No|cloud\_ssd|The category of data disk N. Valid values:

 -   cloud\_efficiency: ultra disk